kalxas/rasdaman/doc/main/02_inst-guide.rst

 To implement the geo semantics, petascope uses a relational database for the geo-related metadata.
 Currently, PostgreSQL and H2 / HSQLDB are supported.
+When installing from packages, the package post-install script will automatically set up PostgreSQL for use by petascope.
+The steps approximately performed by the script are listed below.

 **PostgreSQL**